 - It checks that the access token has not expired by verifying the expiration time in the access token against the current data/time.

 - If the CCA is present in the service request, it may verify the CCA as specified in clause 13.3.8.3 and that the subject claim (i.e., the NF Instance Id of the NF Service Consumer) in the access token matches the subject claim in the CCA.
+It may also verify the NSSAIs or NSI IDs value present in the CCA matches the NSSAIs or NSI IDs of the NF Service Consumer present in the access token claims.

 3. If the verification is successful, the NF Service Producer shall execute the requested service and responds back to the NF Service Consumer.
 Otherwise it shall reply based on Oauth 2.0 error response defined in RFC 6749 [43].
+If the NF Service Consumer's NSSAIs were included in access token claims, the NF Service Producer may additionally validate if the NF Service Consumer is allowed to access the target information belonging to an NSSAI the NF Service Consumer does not belong to.

 ************** END OF CHANGES *****